hdShang/arxiv-daily/docs/cs-AI/2025-05-06/papers/250503678v1-graph-drawing-for-llms-an-empirical-evaluation.md

 ---
 layout: default
-title: Graph Drawing for LLMs: An Empirical Evaluation
+title: "Graph Drawing for LLMs: An Empirical Evaluation"
 ---

 # Graph Drawing for LLMs: An Empirical Evaluation